Sherwin-77/lxv-bot/README.md

 ## Running

-No you don't, this bot is running for specific demand & requirement for server
+No you don't, this bot is running with specific setup & requirement for server

 However if you insist, then I think this meme might is perfect for you: